Brügger, Brücker, Brugger, Brucker

 d) Engelhard Brügger, died 1692.

 Andreas von Brügger was from 1613 an officer in French service.
 Then in 1624 he became colonel and owner of a regiment (called the Brügger regiment) in French royal service.
 At the end of 1624 this regiment was stationed at St. Luzisteig to protect against Austria, marched from there to Cläven.
 Colonel Brügger then returned to duty in France.
 Returned and received a French diploma of knighthood and nobility in October 1628.
 In 1631 he was envoy to France from the Swiss confederations (die Bünde) to enlist their help in recapturing Valtellina.
 A new Brügger regiment (and two more) was created and they fought honorably in Rohan’s war battles in Valtellina from 1632 to 1635, until the Imperial forces were forced to evacuate Valtellina after Rohan’s victories.
-Brügger then retired from service, returned home and died on 4 June 1653 in Zuoz.
+Brügger then retired from service, returned home to Maienfeld and was Provincial bailiff (Landesvogd) there.
+He died on 4 June 1653 in Zuoz According to Mémoires et lettres de Henri duc de Rohan, Tome 3, page 324.

 Andreas von Brügger from Churwalden who in the year 1624 «den Gotteshaus- und X. Gerichten-Bund die Summe von 20,000 Gl. vorgeschlossen hatte, womit der endliche Abzug der Österischen Truppen erkauft werden muste».